Organic Manure for your Garden

 in nitrogen, and burns plants.
-That same reseeded spot a few weeks later, is the greenest spot in the lawn, as the area is still rich in nitrogen.
-Don't know how to compost manures for your garden?
+That same reseeded spot a few weeks later, becomes the greenest spot in the lawn, thanks to the rich amount of now Don't know how to compost manures for your garden?
 It's a cinch.
 Just pile it up, or put it into a composter.
 Then, just let the manure decompose.
 It takes a couple months in warm weather.
-Or, it will decompose over the winter months.
+It also can decompose over the winter months.
 Stirring the pile will aid in the process.